 Coaching: One of the great things about Check-ins is that you are given the opportunity to coach outside of your normal 1-on-1s.
 When you see that your direct report has left a comment on their Check-in, comment back!
 Give them praise for handling a situation well or help them come to a solution for a problem they are experiencing.
 These moments are some of the most valuable when using Check-ins.

 Take action: Get the most out of each Check-in by using the different options to take action on items in your direct report's Check-in.
-You have the option to add to your next 1-on-1 to talk about a particular point in more detail, and can add sections to your direct report's Wins and Challenges to help you fill out their next Best-Self Review™.
+You have the option to add to your next 1-on-1 to talk about a particular point in more detail, and can add items to your direct report's Wins and Challenges to help you fill out their next Best-Self Review™.
 If there is a matter that is particularly concerning or you would like your manager to be aware of it, pass the answer up and your manager will see the item when you submit your next Check-in.

 Celebrate wins: Giving feedback isn't always about saying what could have been done better, but also reinforcing when something has gone well.
 Did your direct report complete their big project or hit their quota?
 Give them a High Five or even write a comment on the priority in their Check-in.
 Not only are you acknowledging the win, but you are showing appreciation.
 People that feel appreciated are far more likely to do more great things for the team, and be happier doing them.